 How to Apply

-- Each team member must provide their American Counseling Association member number at the time of registration to enter the awards program.
+- Each team member must provide their American Counseling Association member number at the time of submission.
 Incomplete registrations will not be accepted.

 Supported and sponsored by the American Counseling Association Foundation.

 Faculty Adviser: Denise Lenares-Solomon, PhD